-BBC TWO’s The Fifteen Billion Pound Railway returned for a second series on 22 May 2017 at 9pm to follow the construction of the Elizabeth line under London.
+BBC TWO’s The Fifteen Billion Pound Railway returns for a third series on Wednesday 13 February 2019 at 9pm.

-Crossrail provided exclusive access to the BBC’s producers Windfall Films over two years as construction of the new TfL-run railway progressed under London.
-They witnessed the engineering challenges and key milestones including the completion of tunnelling, station construction and installation of the railway’s permanent track.
+Crossrail provided exclusive access to the BBC’s producers Windfall Films over the last 18 months as construction of the railway progressed under London.
+They followed engineering challenges and milestones including completion of the glass station canopy at Paddington, escalator installation at Bond Street and dynamic testing.
+The new series also covers the decision by Crossrail Ltd. that it was no longer possible to open the central section in December 2018.

 Visit www.bbc.co.uk/crossrail for more information about the programme.